kobejohn/PQHelper/README.md

 PQHelper
 ========

-PQHelper takes any on-screen game of Puzzle Quest(tm), simulates one or more turns, and then gives the user a scored set of options.
+PQHelper takes any on-screen game of Puzzle Quest(tm) and then gives the user appropriate advice for each type of game (capture, versus, forge, research).

 Status
 ======

-In summary, it is functional from the command line.
-It will get a UI + Image Extraction capability next to make it useful in realtime.
+It is completely function for capture and versus from the command line.

-- Capture solution: works from command line. solutions are relatively fast.
+Game data for capture and versus are extracted from the screen (doesn't touch the application directly).

-- Versus advice: works for swaps from command line. spells not implemented
+- Capture solution: Solutions are relatively fast.
-- Forge, Research: not implemented but have previous code to work from
+- Versus advice: Gives scored choices based on how many turns you simulate.
-- Screen data extraction: not implemented but have previous code to work from
+- Forge, Research: May be implemented.
-- GUI: not implemented but have previous code to work from
+- GUI: May be implemented.

 Command Line Usage per Game Type
 ================

 **Capture:**

-    from pqhelper import capture
+    import pqhelper

     # Capture is very easy to use and relatively quick to find a solution.
     catapult = '''